 We were excited to test out the new pack line from Patagonia, but unfortunately, it didn't entirely deliver.
 Women's specific pack models tend to have narrower shoulder straps with less space between them to fit a women's body better; however, there is still some space between them.
-The straps on the Patagonia Nine Trails 26 are cut so close together that they rub annoyingly against our neck, and as a result, this was one of the least comfortable packs that we tested.
-While there are some other things to appreciate about the Nine Trails, they are easily overshadowed by the poor design.
+The straps on the Patagonia Nine Trails 26 are cut so closely together that they rub annoyingly against our neck, and as a result, this was one of the least comfortable packs that we tested.
+While there are some other things to appreciate about the Nine Trails, they are overshadowed by the poor design.
 From the looks of things, the men's version has wider straps, so if you're super keen on all things Patagonia and this pack, consider that option instead.

 Patagonia Nine Trails 26 - Women's Review

 Compare prices at 3 resellers Pros: Sleek design, zipper extends down the pack for easy access.

 Cons: Expensive, shoulder strap design is too narrow, uncomfortable.